jishan33/fruit_marketplace_app/README.md

 ## User Stories

+As a buyer, I want to sign up, login, and logout securely as well as make purchases via very secure websites.

+As a farmer, I want to sign up, login, and logout securely.
+Post my product with high visibility and add new products relatively easy.
+More importantly, I would like to receive my payment farirly easy and quick too.

+As a admin, I want to have all the features that users and farmers have, except adding new products and receiving payments.
+Also I want to easily manage users' products and users account.

 #### Farmers
 There is a form for farmers to sign up.
-Once they finised sign up, they can post their products to sell and also update and delete.
-The completed farmer sign up form will be posted on the local farmers page directly to increase their visibility.
-Farmers account can purchase products as well.
+Once they finised sign up, they can post their products to sell and also update and delete, they can easily manage their products on their dashboard.
+Also, the completed farmer sign up form will be posted on the local farmers page directly to increase their visibility.
+Farmer account can add products to their cart and purchase multiple products at once like normal buyers.

-#### Users
+#### Users/Buyers
 Users can select user sign up button to sign up.
-After signed up, users can view every pages and add products to their carts and complete purchases via credit card and debit cards.
-The total amout of the payment will be displaed on a table in their cart page.
+After signed up, users can view every page and add products to their carts and complete purchases via credit card and debit cards through stripe.
+The total amout of the payment will be dispalyed in a table in their cart page.
 Once the purchase is completed, the products quantity will be updated automatically.

 #### Admin

-Admin has the ability to manage all the posted products and it can edit and delete farmers intro post in the farmer page.
-Also it can conduct purchase function.
+Admin has the ability to manage all the posted products and it can manage farmers' intro posts.
+Moreover, admin can delete users' accounts.
+Nevertheless, admin can perform purchase functions too.

 ## Functionality